electron/electron/docs/api/browser-window.md

 Objects created with `new BrowserWindow` have the following instance methods:

-+**Note** Some methods are only available on specific operating systems and are labeled as such.
+**Note** Some methods are only available on specific operating systems and are labeled as such.

 ```javascript
 var BrowserWindow = require('browser-window');